akirarika/co/README.md

 npm create co
 ```

 You can use any package manager you like to install `co`.
 This is the simplest method.
+The reason why it is not installed by'npm i -g co 'is because'co' is essentially a single-file executable, and we download the version suitable for your system and CPU by running a piece of JavaScript code

 ## 🥵 Never Worry About Which Package Manager to Use Again!